dertseha/goconsider/README.md

 So, the phrase `bad thing maker` will be found in identifiers such as`theBadThingMakerErr`, or a comment like `The bad thing maker does stuff`.

+## Recommendations

+### References for phrases

+For provided configurations, it is not required that phrases have any reference.
+However, having references helps to trace to the origin why a phrase is found.
+This could also be achieved by commit messages, yet these are not printed in the result list.

 ## Limits